edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Moderate Breaches
 ^^^^^^^^^^^^^^^^^
-We operate a three strikes policy with increasing severity.
+We operate a three-strikes policy with increasing severity.
 If you find issues such as housekeeping and tidiness when you arrive at your booking or if someone else is using the space, please email the directors with a picture so we can check who was responsible.

 Examples:

 - Repeated minor breaches
 - Failure to use the booking system
 - Next user finds room untidy/unclean
-- Leaving the premises unsecure (e.g. closing windows at end of booking)
+- Leaving the premises unsecured (e.g. closing windows at end of the booking)
 - Failure to follow government guidance (e.g. travel restrictions)

 What to do: